World-line instantons and the Schwinger effect as a WKB exact path integral: A simple example

 and the integration over $\theta$ produces an additional factor of $2\pi$.
 Gathering the measure factors, we find the result

 This produces the result of the first, exact evaluation but with a sign ambiguity.
 The correct sign must be chosen to reproduce the exact result.

 We have found the exact result for the imaginary part of the integral by computing the integral in the ``instanton'' sector to the leading and next-to-leading order in a saddle point approximation.
 This suggests that the higher order corrections must all vanish.
-We leave a proof of this as an exercise for the reader.